Wisyam/Diesnatalis-2023/README.md

 1. Clone the repository.
 2. Import the `kasir` database.
-3. Configure the database connection in `config.php`.
+3. Configure the database connection in `function.php`.
 4. Run the project on your local server.

 ## Contributing